tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 # PCB

+> [!CAUTION]
+> If you choose to use version 0.1 of the PCB, the reset button will not work.
+I've outline the reason here https://tomasmcguinness.com/2025/01/24/f-a-r-t-sensor-pcb-mistake/

 Using KiCAD, I have designed a PCB for this code.
 However, there are some flaws in it.
 I have included the first version for reference.

-If you are interested in buying a PCB, let me know.
-If there are enough orders, the price per board can be quite low.
+If you are interested in buying a PCB, do let me know.
+If there is enough interest, I can place a bulk order.

 # Next Steps

+* [ ] Fix reset button PCB traces
 * [ ] Use reset button to reverse probes i.e. swap readings
 * [ ] Ensure reliability
 * [ ] Ensure battery life